PetreVane/tf-autoscaling-infrastructure/README.md

 - **EC2 Instances via Launch Template**:
     - Used for templating application servers.
-    - Runs a bash script to fetch and run the latest application artifact from S3.

 - **Auto Scaling Group**: Manages the scaling of EC2 instances based on defined criteria.